znikr123321/ParcerPuppeteer/README.md

 2 - run code and wait 40sec;

-that parcer for this site https://www.dns-shop.ru/catalog/17a8d26216404e77/vstraivaemye-xolodilniki/;
+this parcer for this site https://www.dns-shop.ru/catalog/17a8d26216404e77/vstraivaemye-xolodilniki/;

 my telegram nickname GgGgG1346